 I have been purchasing used books, taping the edges, and leveling them (if levels are given on Level It or Book Wizard app) and hosting “Need Books?
 Giveaways” on my Facebook page.

-FB page for my latest Need Books Giveaway.
+Visit my FB page for my latest Need Books Giveaway.
 The theme is: Culturally Diverse Books.
 Here are a list of the books included with this giveaway.
 I will include Amazon links so you can read more about the books.

 MALAYSIA: Hamid’s Surprise